bcgov/dsp-team-documentation/docs/Macbook-pro-setup.md

 You can make your terminal prettier (and more productive) in many ways...one popular terminal alternative is [iTerm2](https://www.iterm2.com/).
 Here is [one example](https://www.freecodecamp.org/news/jazz-up-your-zsh-terminal-in-seven-steps-a-visual-guide-e81a8fd59a38/) of how to use iTerm2 with the zsh shell (now the default in macOS Catalina and Big Sur) and Oh-My-ZSH.

-## R and R Studio
+## R & RStudio

 **Note:** It's handy to save your personal dotfiles and transfer them to you new computer (after reviewing them to make sure they are doing what you want them to).
 Some of these may contain sensitive information such as API keys so handle them with care.
-Some key ones might be:
+Some key dotfiles might be:

 ```
 ~/.Rprofile